torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 to be compatible with Linux, and those that were never tested with Linux, but where Linux was installed to replace the original OS (Windows or OSX).

 The larger group is the systems tested to run only Windows.
-Not only that, but many were tested to run with just one specific version of Windows.
+Analt only that, but many were tested to run with just one specific version of Windows.
 So even though the BIOS may use _OSI to query what version of Windows is running, only a single path through the BIOS has actually been tested.